benjamin-swain/meltingpot-2023-trainer/README.md

 2. Run the training script:
 `python train.py`

 The training will run infinitely until you ctrl+c in the terminal.
 It is configured to save the model checkpoint every 2 episodes.
 Only the last 500 checkpoints are kept.
 The checkpoint files should be located in output_dir/torch/al_harvest/PPO_meltingpot_x/checkpoint_x/policies/default_policy/.
-The content of the default_policy directory can be copied to the al_harvest_checkpoint/ directory in the [evaluation repo](https://github.com/benjamin-swain/meltingpot-2023-solution) for evaluation (you will need to complete the setup guide in the evaluation repo to run it).
+The content of the default_policy directory can be copied to the al_harvest_checkpoint/ directory in the [evaluation repo](https://github.com/benjamin-swain/meltingpot-2023-solution) for evaluation (you will need to complete the setup guide in the evaluation repo and set the substrate_to_policy in evaluate.py to TrainedPolicy before running evaluation).

 ## Future Work